Aylsham: Waterways

-The ancient but natural transport route for Aylsham would have been the River Bure, but it was not open to substantial navigation.
+The ancient but natural transport route for Aylsham would have been the river Bure, but it was not open to substantial navigation.
 There was a scheme in the 18th century to widen the navigation from Coltishall to Aylsham and, after many difficulties, trading wherries from Great Yarmouth were able to reach a staithe at Aylsham.
 The end for this scheme was the devastating flood of 1912.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Tacolneston transmitting station.

 Local radio stations are BBC Radio Norfolk on 95.1 FM, Heart East on 102.4 FM, Greatest Hits Radio East (formerly Radio Norwich 99.9) on 99.9 FM and Kiss on 106.1 FM.

 The town is served by the local newspaper, Eastern Daily Press.

-Aylsham today

-Aylsham came fourth in the world in an international competition celebrating liveable communities, winning a Silver Award in category A (towns with a population up to 20,000) of the International Awards for Liveable Communities, held in La Coruña, Spain in November 2005.